Chiropractic clinic – Fixing bodies for over 20 years.

 We use digital X-ray, sEMG muscle scanning, MSK ultrasound and shockwave therapy amongst the diagnostic and treatment services available on site.

-Easy to book, easy to find Chiropractor in Guildford.
+Easy to book, easy to find Chiropractic Clinic in Guildford.

 Back to Health Wellness Guildford is right next to the White Lion Walk on Guildford high street – pop in and see us about a physiotherapy or chiropractic treatment.
 You can also book with us right now online.

 Spine or muscles?
 Most people typically believe chiropractors only treat the spine, and more commonly, that Physiotherapists treat the muscles, especially post operative.
 However, who should you see?

 Basically, there are strong similarities between the two professions.
 Both chiropractors and physiotherapists treat joints and musculo-skeletal problems to increase movement and strength, decrease pain and help return you to full function.

 But the main difference between the two treatment modalities is that a chiropractor traditionally uses joint manipulation, to release restricted joints in the spine and limbs, to instantly improve movement.
 Where a physiotherapist will more commonly use mobilisation techniques and prescribe you exercise to help you heal soft tissue and restore mobility.